In all my recipes, I have a rough health index.

 Another crucial factor that affects the nutrition in food is the way it’s prepared.
 Heat will destroy most of the enzymes in the plants, which are supposed to help you digest.
 Some vitamins are lost into the water or vapor, when it’s boiled.
 Of course, some vegetables can’t be digested well by human beings, such as root vegetables, so certain cooking is required.

 Here is a rough comparison of cooking methods from more desirable to less desirable:

 raw > steam > stir-fry or sauté > boil > stew > bake > grill > deep fry

-I don’t recommend using microwave even though it’s convenient.
+I generally don’t recommend using microwave even though it’s convenient.
 I just don’t like the way it cooks the food.
 You can Google more on that if you’re interested.

-I understand for beginners, they might have a transit period, and they might need to consume some not-so-healthy dishes to “get used to” vegan diet, such as mock meat or faux meat products, it is not ideal but still better than meat.
+I understand for beginners, there might be a transit period, and there might be need to consume some not-so-healthy dishes to “get used to” vegan diet, such as mock meat or faux meat products, it is not ideal but still better than meat.
 For vegetarians or vegans, they will occasionally miss some comfort food they used to eat before.
 It’s OK to break the rule once in a while, no need to beat yourself up for that.
 As long as you have those guidelines in mind, and try to include the healthy food as much as possible into your diet, you’re doing fine. :-) Remember, it’s about including and making positive changes, not excluding and avoiding this and that. ;-)